How to open a bank account in Germany

 Note: It normally costs to transfer using a physical bank transfer form.

-You can make a SEPA transfer to any European countries, including Eurozone countries and other EU member states, including the EEA (Switzerland, Norway, UK).
+You can make a SEPA transfer to any European country, including Eurozone countries and other EU member states, including the EEA (Switzerland, Norway, UK).
+There are 36 members in SEPA, consisting of the 27 member states of the European Union, the four member states of the EEA European Free Trade Association (Iceland, Liechtenstein, Norway and Switzerland), and the United Kingdom.
+Some microstates participate in the technical schemes: Andorra, Monaco, San Marino, and Vatican City.
 You can find the complete list of SEPA countries here.

 As per regulation, the banks should charge the same for a SEPA transfer as for a domestic transfer.